kAOSJK/WILDENGINE/README.md

 # WILDENGINE - A GAME BOOK ENGINE

-WILDENGINE is an engine that enables you to create game books with a simple json file
+WILDENGINE is an engine that help you creating a terminal based game books with a simple json file

 ## Install (need git package)